 In analysing priming in the pilot, we removed trials from the unconscious condition where participants indicated they saw the image.
 Post hoc selection of trials can lead to regression to the mean effects (Shanks, 2017), whereby the true proportion of in reality seen trials, in a subset nominally selected to be unseen trials, is best estimated by a mean closer to that in the total of all trials (i.e. the proportion of in reality seen trials is not zero in that subset of trials selected as nominally unseen).
-The effect arises because of noise in measurement of whether a trial is seen or unseen.
-Thus, the priming effect of the nominally unseen trials, may be simply the priming contributed by contamination from in reality seen trials.
-Given Jiang et al.’s (2006) claim that conscious trials do not lead to priming, only unconscious trials do, then regression to the mean could not be the explanation for any unconscious priming obtained.
+The effect arises because of noise in the measurement of whether a trial is seen or unseen.
+Thus, the priming effect of the nominally unseen trials may be the priming contributed by contamination from in-reality-seen trials.
+Given Jiang et al. (2006) claim that conscious trials do not lead to priming, only unconscious trials do, then regression to the mean could not be the explanation for any unconscious priming obtained.
 However, considering the small sample size, the pilot did not provide sufficient evidence to either support or reject Jiang’s conclusion regarding the existence of priming in the conscious condition.
 Their conclusion was based on the non-significant priming effects in the conscious condition, which is insufficient grounds to accept the null hypothesis.
 However, according to the supplementary material from Skora et al. (2023), the contamination of conscious data may only become a threat when it’s more than 20%, unless performance on conscious trials is large.
 As a precautionary measure, the procedure for determining whether the proportion correct in the unconscious trials exceeds what could maximally be produced by regression to the mean (i.e. contamination by conscious perception) used by Dienes (2022), Jurchis and Dienes (2023), and Skora et al. (2023), will be employed in the main experiment.
 The procedure estimates the maximum contamination there could be in order to provide an upper limit on what priming could be in the unconscious condition, given no priming effect in genuine unconscious trials, combined with a contribution to priming by those conscious trials mismeasured as unconscious.
 This enables an interval H0 for priming in the unconscious condition to be used, with the upper limit of the null interval being the most priming could be, given contamination by conscious trials.
-This brief explanation is spelt out in detail, with the relevant equations described, in Dienes (2022), and Skora et al (2023; Supplementary materials).
+This brief explanation is spelt out in detail, with the relevant equations described, in Dienes (2022), and Skora et al. (2023; Supplementary materials).
 The interval (rather than point) model of H0 will be used in the Bayes factor for testing priming effects.

+There was largely insensitive evidence supporting the claim that there is no conscious priming by nude images in CFS.
+Also using CFS, Lapate et al. (2014) found participants' emotional responses (measured with SCRs) were significantly related to their subjective evaluations of neutral faces only when the priming from emotional faces was unconscious, despite SCRs being observed in both conditions.
+One possibility for the Jiang et al. paradigm is that attention is moved more quickly in the conscious versus unconscious condition and had already returned to centre by the time the Gabor patch came to be judged (maybe especially in participants who believe they should not be staring at naked bodies in lab conditions).
+That is, the timings of the paradigm may have become optimized for unconscious but not conscious conditions.